Felix-Cau/BowlingApp/README.md

 ### Overview ###

-This is a simple console application written in C# that demonstrates the implementation of various design patterns.
+This is a simple console application written in C#.
 The purpose of this project is to provide a practical understanding of commonly used design patterns in software development.

 ### Design Patterns Implemented ###